Matrix3600/clang-cross/README.md

 This is a simple and lightweight project for making a cross-compilation toolchain with the Clang compiler, and the gnu or musl C library.

-The released toolchains (compilers) run on:
+These ready-to-use toolchains run on:

 - Linux x86_64
 - Linux ARM64